 Given the above, EuroMarine is a strong addition to the landscape, with its own distinct character but also strong complementarity to other networks and initiatives for which links are already established and future interactions will be sought.

-EuroMarine funds scientific, training or mobility activities aimed at bringing together teams to share, collaborate and collectively push boundaries.
-It should be emphasised that EuroMarine does not directly fund research projects (it is not a funding agency).
+EuroMarine notably funds scientific, training or mobility activities aimed at bringing together teams to share, collaborate and collectively push boundaries.
+It should be emphasised that EuroMarine does not directly fund large research projects (it is not a funding agency).